cmiles/PointlessWaymarksProject/README.md

  - [drewnoakes/xmp-core-dotnet: .NET library for working with the Extensible Metadata Platform (XMP)](https://github.com/drewnoakes/xmp-core-dotnet/) - The goto C# library if you want to read/write XMP files.

 **Excel:**
- - [Automate multiple Excel instances - CodeProject](https://www.codeproject.com/Articles/1157395/Automate-multiple-Excel-instances) - James Faix's excellent code for getting references to running Excel instances was pulled into this project, converted for style and upgraded to .NET 5.
+ - [Automate multiple Excel instances - CodeProject](https://www.codeproject.com/Articles/1157395/Automate-multiple-Excel-instances) - James Faix's excellent code for getting references to running Excel instances was pulled into this project, converted for style and upgraded to .NET Core.
 The basic approach in this article comes from a 2005 post by Andrew Whitechapel titled 'Getting the Application Object in a Shimmed Automation Add-in' - http://blogs.officezealot.com/whitechapel/archive/2005/04/10/4514.aspx.
 The post by Andrew Whitechapel is now only available thru the Wayback Machine - [Andrew Whitechapel : Getting the Application Object in a Shimmed Automation Add-in](https://web.archive.org/web/20130518152056/http://blogs.officezealot.com/whitechapel/archive/2005/04/10/4514.aspx).
  - [ClosedXML](https://github.com/ClosedXML/ClosedXML) - A great way to read and write Excel Files - I have years of experience with this library and it is both excellent and well maintained.
 MIT License.

 **Maps/GIS:**